tpetricek/tomasp.net/source/academic/papers/pivot.md

 > Tomas Petricek
 >
-> To appear in proceedings of ECOOP 2017
+> In proceedings of ECOOP 2017

 Data literacy is becoming increasingly important in the modern world.
 While spreadsheets make simple data analytics accessible to a large number of people, creating transparent scripts that